Troge-dev/Transfory/README_new.md

 | **Logging**                | None by default.                                                        | Automatic logging through callbacks.                                       |
 | **Intended Users**         | Production ML engineers, researchers.                                   | Students, data analysts, instructors, prototyping ML pipelines.            |

-## Handling Real-World Messiness

-While Transfory provides a suite of general-purpose tools, real-world data is often messy in unique ways that require custom logic.
-This is where Transfory's object-oriented design truly shines.

-### The Blueprint: Creating a Custom Cleaner

-Transfory is built to be easily extended.
-When you encounter a data cleaning challenge that is specific to your dataset (like standardizing inconsistent categories or parsing complex strings), you can create your own transformer.

-By inheriting from BaseTransformer, you get a powerful blueprint.
-All you need to do is implement your custom logic in the _fit and _transform methods.

-## Limitations

-Transfory is a specialized toolkit designed for data preprocessing and transformation.
-While it excels at explainability and ease of use, it has some important limitations to be aware of:

-*   **Preprocessing-Focused**: Transfory is designed exclusively for data cleaning and transformation.
-It does not include machine learning models, classifiers, or regressors.
-For model training, you'll need to integrate with scikit-learn, TensorFlow, PyTorch, or other ML libraries.
-*   **Pandas-Only**: Transfory works exclusively with Pandas DataFrames.
-If your workflow requires Dask, Spark, Polars, or other data processing frameworks, Transfory may not be the right fit.
-*   **No Built-In Parallelization**: While `ColumnTransformer` applies transformations efficiently, it does not leverage multi-core or distributed computing.
-For very large datasets, you may need to parallelize manually.
-*   **Limited Statistical Methods**: Transfory provides common statistical approaches (mean, median, mode imputation; z-score and min-max scaling).
-For advanced statistical techniques, consider using specialized libraries like `statsmodels`.
-*   **Memory Usage**: All transformations are performed in-memory on your Pandas DataFrame.
-For datasets larger than available RAM, you'll need to use chunking or distributed solutions.
-*   **Limited Time Series Support**: While `DatetimeFeatureExtractor` can extract basic features from datetime columns, Transfory is not designed for advanced time series analysis or forecasting tasks.
-*   **Not Production-Optimized**: Transfory prioritizes clarity and explainability over performance.
-For production systems with strict latency requirements, you may need faster alternatives.

-For use cases beyond these limitations, Transfory serves as an excellent learning and prototyping tool before moving to production-grade systems.

 ## Demos